espressif/esp-csi/examples/console_test/README.md

 I (8159) wifi:new:<13,2>, old:<13,2>, ap:<13,2>, sta:<255,255>, prof:13
 I (8159) wifi:station: 30:ae:a4:80:5c:cc join, AID=1, bgn, 40D
 ```
+> Note: If you use the mode of receiving router Ping packets, you don't need to add a new device A, just let device B connect to the router

 2. Configure device B to ESP32 Sta mode
 ```shell